Can you freeze corn without blanching?

 If you were wondering if you can freeze corn without blanching, the answer is yes!
 Pro tip: When freezing corn kernels, make sure you allow enough space for the kernels to breathe.
 We recommend freezing corn kernels in a single layer.

-Do you have to cook sweet corn before freezing?
+Do you cook sweet corn before you freeze it?

 Does unshucked corn need to be refrigerated?

 Unshucked corn should be refrigerated. … The colder the temps, the sweeter (and fresher) your corn will taste.
 According to Taste of Home, unshucked corn should be wrapped in a plastic bag — such as a grocery bag — then stored in the refrigerator.

 How long does fresh corn on the cob last?

 For best flavor, use corn within two days.
 Keep husked corn refrigerated, in plastic bags, and use within two days.
 If you don’t plan on eating your corn within two days of purchase, you can freeze it.

 How do you store fresh corn on the cob?

 Keeping fresh corn from drying out is key.
 At home, store the ears wrapped tightly in a plastic bag in the refrigerator.
 If you don’t plan on eating your corn within three days—and you should unless you like mouthfuls of starch—freeze it.

 How do you freeze corn on the cob in the husk without blanching?